Eastside-FP/try-a-pull-request/README.md

 # Hello!

-Here's an example of my attrocious typpping.
+Here's an example of my atrocious typing.
 Feel free to submit a PR to fix it.

 Thanks